tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/开发指南/媒体上传/客户端上传/iOS 上传 SDK_intl_en.md

 ## Integrating Upload Library and Source Code

 1. Copy the upload source code directory `TXUGCUploadDemo/upload` to your project directory.
-2. Import the dynamic libraries `QCloudCore.framework` and `QCloudCOSXML.framework` and the static library `libmtasdk.a` (in the `TXUGCUploadDemo/upload/COSSDK/` directory) into your project and add the following dependency libraries:
+2. Import the dynamic libraries `QCloudCore.framework` and `QCloudCOSXML.framework`  (in the `TXUGCUploadDemo/upload/COSSDK/` directory) into your project and add the following dependency libraries:
     ```
     1. CoreTelephony.framework
     2. Foundation.framework